Hypnosis & Dissociation: learn about them today

 Dissociative disorders are commonly triggered by uncomfortable environments.
 It could be a past-related issue that triggers fear or anxiety.
 An individual can dissociate from the current environment away from the conscious mind to get through the anxiety.
 The unconscious mind seems to be safer than the conscious part because you do not have to deal with the current situation.

 On the other hand, psychologists use dissociation during hypnosis to split off from the conscious mind of the individual.
 The dissociative hypnotic language is used.
 They access the unconscious mind of the individual to understand the repetitive pattern and the trigger.
-It is easy to counter this behavioral pattern by dealing with the root of the problem.
+It is easy to counter this behavioural pattern by dealing with the root of the problem.

 2. Conscious mind